 - Using the language in the story, discuss each photograph in the book.
-Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: adventure, guess, luggage, and opposite.
+Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: eyelashes, breathing, sensitive, and sunburned.
 Discuss meaning, word structure, and sounds you expect to hear in those words.
-Notice that cowboy, downstairs, backpack, goodbye, outside, and someone are compound words.
-Pay special attention to the names of the places Dad visited while on his adventure.
+Notice that eyelashes and sunburned are compound words.

 - Have the children read the text independently.
-While they're reading, listen to and prompt each student to use meaning, structure, and visual information to figure out words, self-correct, or improve expression. - Identify and discuss the basic story elements in the text: characters, setting, problem, and solution.
+While they're reading, listen to and prompt each student to use meaning, structure, and visual information to figure out words, self-correct, or improve expression. - Introduce and discuss graphic organizers.
+A graphic organizer provides a visual representation of information, concepts, or ideas to help children understand and organize what they are reading.

-• Discuss the meaning, structure, and letter cues that you notice students using correctly.
+- Discuss the meaning, structure, and letter cues that you notice students using correctly. - Literal comprehension: The answers are in the text.
+Ask, "How do elephants use their trunks?
+Why do elephants have long eyelashes?"

-Traveling can help improve your problem solving skills and overall brain health.
-Traveling can also make you more creative and smarter.

-- Literal comprehension: The answers are in the text.
-Ask, "Who are the characters in this story?
-What were the most important events in this story?
-What did Danny do on his adventure?
-What did Dad do on his adventure?"
 Have students read the pages that support their answers. - Inferential comprehension: The answers are in your head.
-Ask, "If you could trade places with one of the characters in this story, who would it be?
-Why?
-If you could interview Danny, what questions would you ask him?
-What questions would you ask Abby?
-What about Dad?"
+Ask, "What else would you like to learn about elephants?
+What would you do if you had a trunk for a nose?"

-- Have the students locate the high-frequency words in the text and practice writing them. - Find and practice the words with the CVCe pattern: chase, close, home, late, mile, race, and take. - Point out and discuss the contractions: you'll, where's, she's, it's, and can't.
+- Have the students locate the high-frequency words in the text and practice writing them. - Help the students locate the words with the -ing suffix: breathing, digging, drinking, eating, and spraying. - Point out the in rime in the word skin.
+Create other words with the in ending sound (chin, fin, thin, win).